Kiruti01/fin_track_smart/README.md

-# Finance Manager App
+# Fin Track Smart Manager

-This Finance Manager App is a web application built with Next.js, Tailwind CSS, and Firebase.
+This Finance Track Smart Manager is a web application built with Next.js, Tailwind CSS, and Firebase.
 It provides a user-friendly interface for managing income and expenses, helping users keep track of their financial transactions effectively.

 ## Features